-Product revenue, net increased by \$13.7 million to \$16.9 million in 2022 from \$3.2 million in 2021 an increase of 435%.
-We recorded our first sales of IMCIVREE in March 2021 and the year ended December 31, 2021 represented our first year of sales subsequent to the approval of IMCIVREE in November 2020.
-We expect our sales of IMCIVREE to continue to increase following the FDA approval for the treatment of patients with BBS in the United States during June 2022 and by the EC in September 2022.
-For the years ended December 31, 2022 and 2021, 85% and 100%, respectively, of our product revenue was generated in the United States.
+Product revenue, net increased by \$60.5 million to \$77.4 million in 2023 from \$16.9 million in 2022 an increase of 359%.
+We expect our sales of IMCIVREE to continue to increase following the FDA approval for the treatment of patients with BBS in the United States in June 2022 and ten other countries since then.
+For the years ended December 31, 2023 and 2022, a substantial amount of our product revenue, or 81% and 89%, respectively, was generated from sales of our product to patients in the United States.
+Product revenue for the year ended December 31, 2023 was affected by a single state Medicaid program change to documentation requirements for reimbursement that resulted in some patients transitioning to the Company's free-drug bridging program during the fourth quarter of 2023.

 License revenue.
-License revenue was \$6.8 million in 2022 and was entirely related to the RareStone license agreement.
+We did not recognize license revenue in 2023, compared to \$6.8 million of license revenue in 2022 related entirely to the RareStone license agreement.
 We entered into a license agreement with RareStone in December 2021 and completed our activities required to transfer the license to RareStone during the second quarter of 2022, which resulted in the recognition of the license revenue.

 Cost of sales.
-Cost of sales increased by \$1.5 million to \$2.1 million in 2022 from \$0.6 million in 2021, an increase of 256%.
-Most of the IMCIVREE manufacturing costs have been recorded as research and development expenses in prior periods.
-Accordingly, the product cost component related for IMCIVREE included in our cost of sales for the year ended December 31, 2022 was insignificant and cost of sales primarily reflects a royalty due to Ipsen Pharma S.A.S., or Ipsen, on our net product sales and the amortization of our capitalized sales based milestone payment made to Ipsen, upon our first commercial sale in the U.S.and EU.
-Specifically, the \$1.5 million increase in cost of sales for the year ended December 31, 2022 was due to \$0.7 million of additional royalties due to our growth in sales, \$0.5 million attributed to product cost primarily associated with higher sales volume and product distributed four our patient assistance program, and \$0.3 million of additional amortization.
-We expect cost of sales to increase overtime as we sell inventory that is produced after we began capitalizing IMCIVREE commercial inventory.
+Cost of sales increased by \$7.2 million to \$9.3 million in 2023 from \$2.1 million in 2022, an increase of 336%, which was driven by a similar increase in revenue in 2023.
+Cost of sales is composed of royalty expense due to Ipsen Pharma S.A.S., or Ipsen, on our net product sales and the amortization of our capitalized sales-based milestone payment made to Ipsen, upon our first commercial sale in the U.S. and EU, the cost of product, as well as costs associated with our patient assistance programs.
+Specifically, the \$7.2 million increase in cost of sales in 2023 was due to \$3.0 million of additional royalties due to our growth in sales, \$3.7 million attributed to increased product cost associated with higher sales volume and \$0.4 million of amortization of our capitalized sales-based milestone payment, which began to accrue in the second half of 2022.
+We expect cost of sales as a percentage of product revenue, net to continue to be in a range of 10% to 12% in foreseeable future.

 Research and development expense.
-Research and development expense increased by \$4.5 million to \$108.6 million in 2022 from \$104.1 million in 2021, an increase of 4%.
+Research and development expense increased by \$26.3 million to \$135.0 million in 2023 from \$108.6 million in 2022, an increase of 24%.
 The increase was primarily due to the following: